15-20 Indians want to leave Ukraine, being provided all help: MEA | Law-Order

 The Indian embassy is providing as much help as possible to them, Bagchi said.

-Asked about the three Indians stranded in Ukraine's southern region of Kherson, he said the focus is to evacuate them and any route could be taken.
+Asked about the three Indians evacuated recently through Russia from Ukraine's southern region of Kherson, he said the focus is on evacuating Indians and any route could be taken.

 ''Many people have said 'Operation Ganga' has come to an end.
 It is not so.
 Those who want to be evacuated, we are helping them through our embassy operating from Warsaw (in Poland),'' the MEA spokesperson said.